johndatserakis/koa-vue-notes-web/README.md

 The store folder is where all the Vuex files are.
 We are using the modules feature of Vuex which allows us to have different stores for each module.
 In this app there are two modules - `user` and `note`.
 Vuex turned out to be really cool.
 One of the main things I'll point out is that each action should return a promise.
 If you follow this methodology you'll find it makes it really easy to keep in sync with a API call a component might make.

+### Todo

+- Add tests
+- Use async/await on frontend

 ## Hit Me Up

 Go ahead and fork the project!
 Message me here if you have questions or submit an issue if needed.
 I'll be making touch-ups as time goes on.
 Have fun with this!

 ## License